aliab/numerical-analysis/README.md

 numerical-analysis
 ==================

-some javaScript for numerical analysis calculation
+Some javaScript for numerical analysis calculation algorithm

+These algorithm are inside:
+	1) Lagrange Interpolation